 Disconnect the old switch by disconnecting the two hot wires that connect to the switch.
 Usually, this will involve loosening the screw terminals and removing the switch.
 Or, the wires may be connected with push-in fittings.
 For push-in fittings, there is usually a slot or opening into which you can push a small screwdriver blade or nail to loosen the connection and pull out the wire.
 Alternatively, you can remove the old switch by cutting the old wires off close to the switch, using wire strippers.
 Just make sure to leave enough length to attach the new switch.
 Typically, you should have at least 6 inches of extra wire.

-- Strip about 3/4 inch of insulation away from the black wires, using wire strippers, if necessary.
+Strip about 3/4 inch of insulation away from the two hot wires and ground wire, using wire strippers, if necessary.
 If the existing ends of the wires are nicked or otherwise damaged, clip them off and strip off 3/4 of insulation, leaving clean wires.
 Bend the exposed copper end of each wire (as needed) into C-shaped loops, using needle-nose pliers.

 Orient the New Switch